 Getting help and support with Multi-Factor Authentication

-To support the upcoming requirement to use Multi-Factor Authentication (MFA) to approve access to Microsoft 365 services, we have a number of support arrangements.
+To help with setting up Multi-Factor Authentication (MFA) to approve access to Microsoft 365 services, we have a number of support arrangements available.

-MFA will soon be required to access Microsoft 365 (Office 365) services.
+MFA is required by all staff, students and associates to access Microsoft 365 (Office 365) services.

 If you need help with setting up MFA or have questions about approval methods, you can ask our staff.
 We have a mix of on-campus, virtual and telephone support options: